gasparian/multiclass-semantic-segmentation/README.md

  - add distillation to train smaller network (??);

 In progress:
+ - retrain UNETs for roads with 1 class and save the results on board;
- - test training and prediction on kitti dataset;
+ - train on KITTI dataset;
  - get validation statistics for each class;

 Done: